Pando, the Trembling Giant

 One of the world's oldest and most massive living organisms is a grove of quaking aspens.

 In the Fishlake National Forest in Utah, a giant has lived quietly for thousands of years, and may be one of the oldest living things on the planet.

-The Trembling Giant, or Pando, is a enormous grove of quaking aspens that takes the “forest as a single organism” metaphor and literalizes it: the grove really is a single organism.
+The Trembling Giant, or Pando, is an enormous grove of quaking aspens that take the “forest as a single organism” metaphor and makes it literal: the grove really is a single organism.
 Each of the approximately 47,000 or so trees in the grove is genetically identical and all the trees share a single root system.
 While many trees spread through flowering and sexual reproduction, quaking aspens usually reproduce asexually, by sprouting new trees from the expansive lateral root of the parent.
-The individual trees aren’t individuals, but stems of a massive single clone, and this clone is truly massive.
-Spanning 107 acres and weighing 6,615 tons, Pando was once thought to be the world’s largest organism (now usurped by thousand-acre fungal mats in Oregon), and is almost certainly the most massive.
-In terms of other superlatives, the more optimistic estimates of Pando’s age have it as over one million years old, which would easily make it the world’s oldest living organism.
+The individual trees aren’t individuals but stems of a massive single clone, and this clone is truly massive.
+“Pando” is a Latin word that translates to “I spread.”